 I absolutely LOVE the self care movement!
 Especially self care Sundays: I am all signed up for those.
-Sundays are my selfish day: my day to fill my cup to the brim so I have plenty to serve others.
-I give myself a mani/pedi, have a long shower, do a couple of beauty treatments and peace out in front of the TV with a Disney movie and a freshly baked batch of cookies.
+Sundays are my selfish day to fill my cup so I can give my best during the week.

-With that being said, self care is important, especially if you’re run off your feet.
-Taking a little time each day to care for and be kind to yourself helps to make you more focused and productive, as well as boost your confidence, your mood, your self esteem and your immune system.
+However, self care is important, especially if you’re run off your feet.
+Self care heightens focus and productivity, as well as giving your confidence, your mood, your self esteem and your immune system a boost.

 So how to balance it?

 TIPS FOR AN EASY SELF CARE ROUTINE